07 Apr Now is Not the Time for Child Welfare to Lose Focus on Domestic Violence

 - Partnering with survivors with an understanding that their safety decisions may have changed in response to the escalation of the perpetrators’ choices to abuse and control

-- Having behaviourally-focused and clearly articulated expectations of perpetrators
+- Having behaviorally-focused and clearly articulated expectations of perpetrators

 At a time when we are all working under extraordinarily challenging circumstances, child welfare can resist domestic abuse-destructive habits.
-Instead, we have seen the ways these systems are creating opportunities to hold perpetrators accountable for their parenting choices.
-Additionally, they are making efforts to partner with survivors and validate the extraordinary efforts they are undertaking to protect their children while maintaining family functioning, despite the multitude of risks they face.
+We have seen the ways these systems have been creating opportunities to hold perpetrators accountable for their parenting choices.
+Additionally, they are making efforts to partner with survivors and validate the extraordinary efforts they are undertaking to protect their children while maintaining family functioning.
+And they’re doing all of this despite the multitude of risks they face.

 To find out how practitioners are using Safe & Together to overcome the challenges of the pandemic, and for other COVID-19 related resources visit our resource page.